-MEDICAL AMNESTY POLICY
+AMNESTY POLICY

-In cases of intoxication and/or alcohol poisoning or drug overdose, the primary concern is the health and safety of the individual(s) involved.
-Individuals are strongly encouraged to call for medical assistance for themselves or for another individual who is dangerously intoxicated.
-No student seeking medical treatment for an alcohol or other drug-related overdose will be subject to conduct action for the sole violation of using or possessing alcohol or drugs.
-This policy shall extend to other students seeking help for the intoxicated student.
+In cases of severe intoxication, alcohol poisoning, drug overdose or sexual misconduct, the primary concern is the health and safety of the individual(s) involved.
+Individuals are strongly encouraged to call for assistance for themselves or for another individual who is dangerously intoxicated or who has been the victim of sexual misconduct.
+No student seeking treatment for these reasons will be subject to conduct action for the sole violation of using or possessing alcohol or drugs.
+This policy shall extend to other students seeking help for the intoxicated or victimized student.

 In lieu of conduct action under the Student Code of Conduct, the intoxicated student (and possibly the referring student) will be required to meet with a member of the Office of Student Development staff who may issue educational assignments such as alcohol education and/or an alcohol and substance abuse assessment.
 Serious or repeated incidents will prompt a higher degree of concern/response.
 Failure to complete educational assignments or recommendations issued under this policy may result in conduct action.

-The Medical Amnesty Policy does not preclude conduct action due to violations of the Student Code of Conduct other than use or possession of alcohol or drugs (such as abuse or harassment, sexual misconduct, property damage, driving under the influence, etc.).
-Similarly, the Medical Amnesty Policy does not prevent action by police or other law enforcement personnel acting independently of the University.
+The Amnesty Policy does not preclude conduct action due to violations of the Student Code of Conduct other than use or possession of alcohol or drugs (such as abuse or harassment, sexual misconduct, property damage, driving under the influence, etc.).
+Similarly, the Amnesty Policy does not prevent action by police or other law enforcement personnel acting independently of the University.